 Information on Vermont Water Resources focusing on the National Water Quality Initiative and source water protection.

-Rooted in Vermont is a place for partners, agencies, customers, and the entire Vermont community to keep up-to-date with everything at NRCS.
+The NRCS Blog is a place for partners, agencies, customers, and the entire Vermont community to keep up-to-date with everything at NRCS.

 State Payment Schedule